thekalinga/books-raw/repo/introduction-to-international-law/04-nature-origins-and-basis-of-international-law.md

-[^7/1]: Nevertheless there is evidence of some development of international law in the thirteenth and fourteenth centuries in the Eastern Empire and in Italy, while the Sovereigns of mediaeval England observed certain rules and usages in their relations with foreign Sovereigns.
+[^7/1]: Nevertheless there is evidence of some development of international law in the thirteenth and fourteenth centuries in the Eastern Empire and in Italy, while the Sovereigns of medieval England observed certain rules and usages in their relations with foreign Sovereigns.

 [^8/1]: _Cf._ also the influence of the early codes of mercantile and maritime usage,